Res Gestae Divi Augusti: History

-According to the text it was written just before Augustus' death in AD 14, but it was probably written years earlier and likely went through many revisions.
+The text was completed just one month before Augustus' death (19 August AD 14), although most of its content was written years earlier and likely went through many revisions.
 Augustus left the text with his will, which instructed the Senate to set up the inscriptions.
-The original, which has not survived, was engraved upon a pair of bronze pillars and placed in front of Augustus' mausoleum.
-Many copies of the text were made and carved in stone on monuments or temples throughout the Roman Empire, some of which have survived; most notably, almost a full copy, written in the original Latin and a Greek translation was preserved on a temple to Augustus in Ancyra (the Monumentum Ancyranum of Ankara, Turkey); others have been found at Apollonia and Antioch, both in Pisidia.
+The original, which has not survived, was engraved upon a pair of bronze pillars and placed in front of Augustus' mausoleum, alongside further inscriptions that described the achievements of other members of his family.
+Many copies of the text were made and carved in stone on monuments or temples throughout the Roman Empire, some of which have survived; most notably, almost a full copy, written in the original Latin and a Greek translation was preserved on a temple to Augustus in Ancyra (the Monumentum Ancyranum of Ankara, Turkey); while others have been found at Apollonia (in Greek) and Antioch (in Latin), both in Pisidia.
+The Greek versions of the text found at these sites are not word for word translations of the corresponding Latin text, as they contain several errors and contain phrases more comprehensible to their provincial audience than the original Latin.